rubber-roofing-direct/js-template/CONTRIBUTING.md

     3. Run `npm run test:package` to only run package source file tests
     4. Run `npm run test:web` to only run static web source file tests
 2. Build production bundles of source files:
+    1. If required, update public record files found at `./admin/web`:
+        1. Update URLs in public record files to ensure the correct domain and/or subdomain is used
+        2. Update `sitemap.xml` with new pages added etc., optionally use a [sitemap generator](https://www.xml-sitemaps.com/) to create a new sitemap
+        3. See the [admin/web](#adminweb) section for more information on updating public record files
-    1. Build type declarations with typescript by running `npm run types:declaration` (note that this command is also run automatically when building the package)
+    2. Build type declarations with typescript by running `npm run types:declaration` (note that this command is also run automatically when building the package)
-    2. Build production bundles of the binary, package, and or web source files by running the appropriate build command:
+    3. Build production bundles of the binary, package, and or web source files by running the appropriate build command:
         1. Run `npm run build:prod` to build a production bundle with all available source files
         2. Run `npm run build:prod:bin` to build only the CLI source files
         3. Run `npm run build:prod:package` to build only the released package source files
         4. Run `npm run build:prod:web` to build only the static web source files
-    3. If required, deploy static site to `gh-pages` by running `npm run admin:deploy`
+    4. If required, deploy static site to `gh-pages` by running `npm run admin:deploy`
 3. Update `package.json` file:
     1. Do *not* update the version field as this will be updated by using the `npm version <semver>` command
     2. Update [bin object](https://docs.npmjs.com/cli/v9/configuring-npm/package-json#bin) with any changed executable names or paths